cs3110/vm/README.md

 6. Run `sudo usermod -a -G vboxsf camel` to give the account access to shared folders.
 Create a shared folder to test they are working, then delete it and any others that might exist.
-The instructions to create shared folders are in the Canvas OCaml installation module.
+The instructions to create shared folders are in the textbook appendix.
 Note that shutting down the VM really does seem to be necessary when modifying these settings.

 7. Delete `.utop-history` and finally delete `.bash_history`.